MPh-py/MPh/docs/installation.md

 successfully tested — at one point or another.
 A separate Java run-time environment is *not* required as Comsol ships with one already built in.

+All major platforms are supported: Windows, Linux, macOS.
+Though ARM-based architectures are not, namely Apple Silicon on M1/M2 Macs.
+(Contribute to solving [GitHub issue #80] if you want to remedy that.)

 Comsol is expected to be installed in the default location suggested by its installer.
 Though on Windows, custom locations are also supported, as the installer stores that information in the central registry, which